 Some part of the energy that we consumed is wasted as heat, for instance, our cell phones, laptops, car engines, and even refrigerators heat up with overuse.
 It will be great if we can create smaller but more efficient technology that could put this thermal energy wasted by our gadgets to much better use.

-With the mission to capture the heat they generate and turn it into more energy, a University of Utah team has developed a new silicon chip called “device” which converts more thermal radiation into electricity.
+With the mission to capture the heat they generate and turn it into more energy, a University of Utah team has developed a new silicon chip called a “device” that converts more thermal radiation into electricity.
 This new device works at the nanoscale where the theoretical “blackbody limit” falls apart.

 The blackbody limit theory – proposed by Max Planck more than a century ago – describes the maximum amount of energy that can be produced from thermal radiation (heat).
 But when the spacing between the objects is small enough (devices are very, very close), the law breaks down and heat transfer from one object to another increases more rapidly.
 And mechanically it has always been a significant challenge to keep two objects as close as possible without letting them actually touch.